 Annoying: Increases the defense penalty granted from flanking by 1

 Call Shot: The scout calls their next attack.
 If it hits, they gain a +1 morale bonus to their next called shot.
 This effect stacks up to 3 times.
-If they miss a called shot, they lose any morale bonus granted from call shot and suffer a -2 morale penalty to attack.
+If they miss a called shot, they lose any morale bonus granted from the call shot and suffer a -2 morale penalty to attack.

 Complete weapon training: The scout gains the weapon proficiency for the weapons not chosen at level 1.